Radiology in Cape Town – Things To Do

 Wednesday lectures will end early to give us an early departure to the village of Franschhoek (French Corner), tucked into the Cape Winelands of South Africa.
 It is celebrated the country's food and wine capital.
 Galleries and antique shops fill the tree-lined streets, and vineyards established more than 300 years ago cascade over the hills just outside town.
 After some brief sightseeing, we all will have time on our own to stroll the main street and enjoy a great afternoon.
 Late in the afternoon we will split up into two groups.
 Each group will have a wine tasting followed by dinner before returning to Cape Town later in the evening.

 On Thursday we will journey to Hout Bay to board our private boats and visit the seals.
 Occupied by over 64,000 seals, Seal Island allows you to view the social interaction of these creatures like few other places in the world.

 The 2 hectare (5 acre) island also shelters many sea birds, which use the area as a breeding ground.
 The seals attract many great white sharks, which you'll have the opportunity to view in action if you're lucky enough to be there during one of their encounters.

 In addition to the wonderful sites this area offers, we will also offer a morning shuttle service to the Victoria & Alfred Harborside on Tuesday, Wednesday, and Thursday and other special morning options for Cape Malay Cooking experience and a Wire and Bead workshop.

 Our Post Tour will include traveling through the Garden Route to Port Elizabeth followed by three wonderful nights at Shamwari Game Preserve a 5-star experience.
-The information on this seven night
+The information on this six night

 tour will be published at the end of November.